Pæskatun proudly announce that we have one of the best locations in Alta to observe the Northern Lights

 Environment and sustainability

 In a bigger picture, all our activities affect nature.
 It is an inherited attitude, but also a duty to do the best we can to minimize our own environmental footprint, as much as possible.
-These days we are in the process of becoming environmentally certified.
-All aspects of our operations will be reviewed and, the goal will be to reduce energy consumption, use more renewable energy, sort waste at source and more.
+In May 2022 we proudly acheived the environmentally certificate Eco-lighthouse.
+All aspects of our operations are reviewed and, the goal is to reduce energy consumption, use more renewable energy, sort waste at source and more.
 We want our company to be sustainable, financially, and environmentally, but also sustainable in the society we belong to.
 We encourage and support our partners in their process of sustainability.

 We will use the opportunity to encourage our visitors to share the ways of transportation whenever possible, when visiting us here at Pæskatun.